arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 Serial.begin(9600);
 ```

 To read incoming data, you can use a `while()` loop to continuously check for available data with the `Serial.available()` function and read individual characters with the `Serial.read()` function.
-The code shown above stores the incoming characters in a String variable and process the data when a line-ending character is received:
+The code shown above stores the incoming characters in a String variable and processes the data when a line-ending character is received:

 ```arduino
 // Variable for storing incoming data